jepperson2/HElib_QRS_DETECTION/README.md

-# Homomorphic binary circuits - *hbc*
+# QRS Detection using HElib to implement Wang's Dualslope Algorithm

-*This project was developed as my Master final year project at Imperial College London.*
+*This project is being developed as part of my Master's thesis at the University of Malaya*

-*This project is still maintained (Sept 2017) by Quentin McGaw (email: quentin . mcgaw at gmail . com)*
+*Although this project is still in development, feel free to contact me at epperson . jessee at gmail . com)*

 ## 1. What is it, in *one* line?
-It is an **API** of homomorphic binary operations such as binary comparison or binary Euclidian division using the library _HElib_.
+It is an implementation of a QRS detection algorithm using fully homomorphic encryption (HElib + hbc).

 ## 2. What is in there?
 - It is written in C++ and is cross-platform with Vagrant
-- The **core API** is in *src/he.cpp*.
+- The binary circuit API (as developed by qdm12) in *src/he.cpp*.
 - The code that is ran as an **example** is in *src/main.cpp*.
 - Some other classes are in *src/helper_functions.cpp*
+- The QRS detection algorithm is implemented in *src/QRS_DETECTION.cpp*
 - All the other src files are **unit tests** and timing tests for the homomorphic binary operations implemented in *src/he.cpp*.
 - There is a **Vagrantfile** to setup eveything for you, cross-platform.
-- There is a **makefile** to build *hbc* or setup almost everything for you (depending on your OS).
+- There is a **makefile** to build *qrs* or setup almost everything for you (depending on your OS).
 - There is this complete, detailed and updated **README.md** file.
-- There are links in this readme to my **presentation** (VERY USEFUL) and my detailed report (WAY TOO LONG).

 ## 3. What does it run ?
-- It runs the code in *main.cpp* which execute the unit tests on all the homomorphic circuits implemented.
+- It runs the code in *main.cpp* which executes the QRS detection.
-- You can change the main.cpp with your code by inspiring from the tests.
+- You can change main.cpp with your code to suit your needs/inputs.
-- You can also add circuits in *he.cpp* and then add corresponding tests, and **tell me** you want to contribute !

 ## 4. What does it require ?